Everyday English

 Please feel free to bring your lunch!
 For some special in-person events, we may provide snacks, but for regular sessions, you should come prepared with your own lunch.

-Everyday English will be holding spring oriented hangouts around DC.
+Everyday English will be holding fall oriented hangouts on campus.
 Please see flyer for more details.

-Large-group conversation practice meetings are 1.5 hour sessions held every Friday from 11:30 a.m. to 1 p.m.
-To register, click on the date to open the link.
+To register, click on the date below to open the link.

 • 10 countries to visit at least once in a lifetime